"Protection from Energy!"

-The crowd became wild with cheers and applause.
+The crowd grew wild with cheers and applause.

 Just as Gwen tried to speak, Dai turned to the club and lifted Gwen's hand in a gesture that made it seem as though they were BOTH victors.

 You sneaky little!
-Gwen protested, marvelling at the smoothness of Dai’s recovery.
+Gwen could only marvel at the smoothness of Dai's recovery.
 Here was a man groomed from birth to play to a crowd.
-Though Gwen was confident that she too could potentially do the same, she wasn't at all convinced that she'd have the thickness of skin to turn humiliation into cooperation.
+What thickness of skin the man must have!

 "Wonderful.
 I'll have the club bring it to you."

-Dai bowed again and quickly retreated, overseeing the medical care of his bodyguard; roleplaying the facade of the benevolent young master full of concern for his underling's welfare.
+Dai bowed again, then quickly retreated, overseeing his bodyguard's medical care, roleplaying the benevolent Master full of concern for his underling's welfare.